➡️ FLAG FOOTBALL EQUIPMENT

 Lastly, if an offensive player’s flag is pulled when they’re running with the ball, their feet determine where the ball is spotted, not the flag.

-Everyone can receive a pass, including the quarterback, after the ball has been handed off behind the line of scrimmage.
-When making a catch, players must have one foot in bounds, just like tackle.
+One rule that makes flag football unique (and that much more competitive) is that everyone can receive a pass, including the quarterback, after the ball has been handed off behind the line of scrimmage.
+This allows coaches to include a variety of flag football plays into their playbooks and helps players develop fundamental offense skills.
+Plus, it makes the game more engaging.
+Keep in mind that when making a catch, players must have one foot in bounds, just like tackle.